Summer of Love: Human Be-In and inspiration

 The prelude to the Summer of Love was a celebration known as the Human Be-In at Golden Gate Park on January 14, 1967, which was produced and organized by artist Michael Bowen.

 It was at this event that Timothy Leary voiced his phrase, "turn on, tune in, drop out".
 This phrase helped shape the entire hippie counterculture, as it voiced the key ideas of 1960s rebellion.
-These ideas included experimenting psychedelics, communal living, political decentralization, and dropping out of society.
+These ideas included experimenting with psychedelics, communal living, political decentralization, and dropping out of society.
 The term "dropping out" became popular among many high school and college students, many of whom would abandon their conventional education for a summer or more of hippie culture.

 The event was announced by the Haight-Ashbury's hippie newspaper, the San Francisco Oracle:

-A new concept of celebrations beneath the human underground must emerge, become conscious, and be shared, so a revolution can be formed with a renaissance of compassion, awareness, and love, and the revelation of unity for all mankind.
+A new concept of celebration beneath the human underground must emerge, become conscious, and be shared, so a revolution can be formed with a renaissance of compassion, awareness, and love, and the revelation of unity for all mankind.

 The gathering of approximately 30,000 at the Human Be-In helped publicize hippie fashions.